Try ECO LLM Try ECO Translate

 4. Amazon Translate

-Amazon Web Services (AWS) provides Amazon Translate, which is especially powerful for businesses looking to integrate machine translation into their applications.
+Amazon Web Services (AWS) offers Amazon Translate, a powerful tool for businesses seeking to integrate machine translation into their applications.
 Key points:

 Amazon Translate is an excellent choice for developers and businesses requiring scalable translation solutions.